 Medicare and Medicaid may not cover LTC costs.
 You need to qualify to be eligible for Medicaid – it is only available to people whose assets fall in below a certain bracket.
 Medicare only covers skilled care.
-Your health insurance does not cover long term care costs.
+Your health insurance does not cover long term disability costs.

 Your family may not be able to provide care long term.
 Many families are strapped for cash and may take on the part of the caregiver.
 This can be extremely taxing especially if it is done for a long period of time.
 There are cases, too, when family may not be available due to jobs or other commitments that have taken them far from home.
 For these reasons and more, it makes sense to consider putting a LTC policy in place now.

 Longevity is on the rise and so is the number of chronic diseases.
 People are living longer these days.
 In 2010, the number of people aged 65 and older accounted for 13 percent of the United States population.
 This is expected to rise to 20 percent by the year 2020.

 According to the National Nursing Home Survey, the number of people aged 65 and older living in nursing homes in 2004 was 1.3 million.
 The number of people requiring home health care in 2004 was 1 million.
 These numbers are expected to keep growing.

 Consider the exclusion period carefully.
 Many people choose the 90-day exclusion rule which qualifies you for a cheaper policy.
 Statistics show that 70 percent of those living in nursing homes are discharged within 90 days.
 If your exclusion period is 90 days, you will qualify for benefits only if your stay is more than 90 days.